 Greater clarity and transparency of processes.

-We believe that to be genuinely inclusive it is important that the new system includes local points of contact with well-trained frontline staff who have an understanding of disability and some staff who specialise in working with people with a learning disability.
+We believe that to be genuinely inclusive it is important that the new system includes local points of contact with well-trained frontline staff who have an understanding of disability and some staff who specialise in working with people with learning disabilities.
 Involving people with learning disabilities in the design, development and testing of new systems is vital to ensure that any methods of contacting people used do not create communication barriers.

 Assessments